Phonics First® Primary - Self-Paced

 Upon completion, participants will:

-• Be eligible to purchase 1 Graduate Credit (Ashland University)
+• Be eligible to purchase one Graduate Credit (Ashland University)

-Contact us to discuss your state requirements for dyslexia and other literacy initiatives.
-Questions?
+Contact us to set up a private course for your school/district or to discuss your state's requirements for dyslexia and other literacy initiatives.